St. Rose of Lima Catholic Church - Brooklyn, N.Y. (Brooklyn Eagle, August 25, 1932)

 2 manuals

-Earl J. Beach of Newark rebuilt an existing organ by Reuben Midmer & Son and installed it in the Upper Church of St. Rose of Lima.
+Earl J. Beach of Newark rebuilt the existing organ by Reuben Midmer & Son and installed it in the Upper Church of St. Rose of Lima.
 Specifications of this organ have not yet been located.

 Earl J. Beach previously worked with the Hope-Jones Organ Co. of Elmira, NY, and was later (c.1910) a voicer for the Rudolph Wurlitzer Company in North Tonawanda, N.Y.
 In 1920, he established his own firm in Newark, N.J.